Nonfiction (adult)

 Judith Meyrick

-Judith Meyrick’s writing has appeared in various publications in both Canada and New Zealand.
-Humour, précis, opinion and short story – her articles have been published in the NZ Listener, the NZ Woman’s Weekly, Pandora Publishing, The Avondale Press, Atlantic Books Today and Landscape Architectural Review.
-For three years, her book review column, Review Bites, ran in the Halifax Herald.
-Her children’s book, Gracie the Public Gardens Duck (Nimbus), won Best Published Book and Best Illustrated Book at the Atlantic Book Awards in 2007.
+Judith’s writing has appeared in various publications in both Canada and New Zealand.
+Her articles and essays appear in the NZ Listener, the NZ Woman’s Weekly, Pandora Publishing, The Avondale Press, Atlantic Books Today, the Landscape Architectural Review and the Canadian History Association magazine.
+For about three years, she wrote a book review column for the Halifax Herald which are collected here at reviewbites2.blogspot.com.
+Her children’s book, Gracie the Public Gardens Duck (Nimbus 2007), won Best Published Book and Best Illustrated Book at the Atlantic Book Awards.
+Most recently, she wrote an essay which appears in Dwelling on the Margins of History (Bloomsbury, 2025).

-She is currently researching and writing a non-fiction book set in Nova Scotia and New Zealand, and she visits Ottawa as much as possible to spend time with her new granddaughter.
+She is currently researching and writing a non-fiction book which links Scotland, Nova Scotia and New Zealand in a fascinating history of migration and adventure.
+After university, she moved to Ottawa to be near her daughter and grandchildren.

 Judith Meyrick Read More »